Why Migrate from Dropbox to Google Drive?

 Way 2.
 Migrate from Dropbox to Google Drive via Download & Upload

 This should be the most users' prior choice.
 How to do it step by step?
 Take a further look at the following content.

 Step 1.
-Log in your Dropbox account.
+Log in to your Dropbox account.

 Step 2.
 Create one folder to save all your Dropbox files.

 Step 5.
-Click "Upload" button to upload that .zip file to your Google Drive and wait for the process to complete.
+Click the "Upload" button to upload that .zip file to your Google Drive and wait for the process to complete.

 Step 1.
-Download and install Google drive on your computer.
+Download and install Google Drive on your computer.